vbotka/ansible-apache/README.md

 Variables
 ---------

 By default SSL is off.
+Check other defaults and examples in vars.

 ```
 apache_ssl: False